Lamden/docs/docs/what_is_the_smart_contract.md

 Moreover, the in mortgage-related operations would allow both parties to agree to the sale before then processing the payment digitally.

-In `Insurance` sphere, smart contracts could also help improve the process of claim processing in many ways.
+In the `Insurance` sphere, smart contracts could also help improve the process of claim processing in many ways.
 They could allow error checks and define payout amounts by taking into account a set of criteria, and policy that was held by the individual or organization.

 In the sphere of `Medical Research`, the sensitive information about new drug formulas and test results could be secured over the use of smart contracts should they need to divulge any of this information to a third party for any reason.

-One of the most indicative examples that demonstrate CRUD options of smart contract can represent next simple example.
+One of the most indicative examples that demonstrate CRUD options of smart-contract can represent the next simple example.

 ### Water quality report (CRUD Example)
 Imagine we need to report about the quality of water.

-The report includes three indicators for analyse:
+The report includes three indicators for analysing:

 - pH
 - Hardness
 - TDS

 `Create`
-User submit report to the system by inputing three indicators in the input form.
+Users submit a report to the system by inputting three indicators in the input form.

 `Read`
 `The Control Entity` review report and can approve the report.

 `Update`
-In determined period of time user can change indicators.
+In a determined period of time, the user can change indicators.

 `Delete`
-Users can delete their reports in determined period of time.
+Users can delete their reports in a determined period of time.

 ### What types of data can a smart contract store (Text, Media)?